-Asleep at the Wheel (or, Missing out on That Job I Wanted)
+Asleep at the Wheel (Or, Missing out on That Job I Wanted)

 I work for an all-remote company, so I kind of live in Slack during working hours.
 There are 348 channels in our Slack, and due to the nature of my job, I have to monitor and participate in about 90 of them.